Course Structure of Mathematics CBSE class 10

 UNIT I: NUMBER SYSTEMS

-Euclid’s division lemma, Fundamental Theorem of Arithmetic – statements after reviewing work done earlier and after illustrating and motivating through examples, Proofs of results – irrationality of √2, √3, √5, decimal expansions of rational numbers in terms of terminating/non-terminating recurring decimals.
+Euclid’s division lemma, Fundamental Theorem of Arithmetic – statements after reviewing work done earlier and after illustrating and motivating through examples, Proofs of irrationality of Decimal representation of rational numbers in terms of terminating/non-terminating recurring decimals.

 UNIT II: ALGEBRA

 Zeros of a polynomial.
 Relationship between zeros and coefficients of quadratic polynomials.
 Statement and simple problems on division algorithm for polynomials with real coefficients.

 2. Pair of Linear Equations in Two Variables (15 Periods)

 Pair of linear equations in two variables and graphical method of their solution, consistency/inconsistency.

 Algebraic conditions for number of solutions.
 Solution of a pair of linear equations in two variables algebraically – by substitution, by elimination and by cross multiplication method.
 Simple situational problems.
 Simple problems on equations reducible to linear equations.

 3. Quadratic Equations (15 Periods)

 Standard form of a quadratic equation ax2 + bx + c = 0, (a ≠ 0).
 Solutions of quadratic equations (only real roots) by factorization, and by using quadratic formula.
 Relationship between discriminant and nature of roots.

 Situational problems based on quadratic equations related to day to day activities to be incorporated.